Mastodon Announces Fediverse Discovery Providers

 It’s worth pointing out that a number of different efforts exist in the network today that try to tackle specific domain areas:

-• Blocklists / Moderation: IFTAS has done a lot of groundbreaking development with CARIAD, which serves as the basis for FediCheck.
-For the Lemmy community, db0 also develops FediSeer for instance curation.
+- Blocklists / Moderation: IFTAS has done a lot of groundbreaking development with CARIAD, which serves as the basis for FediCheck.
+Additionally, db0 also develops FediSeer for instance curation.

 These are all worthwhile efforts that attempt to chip away at different parts of the discovery problem, but most of them are platform-specific.
 In the future, it may be possible that these all become Fediverse Discovery Providers.
 Being platform-agnostic would likely extend the benefits of each effort to be used by instances across the entire network, regardless of platform.